 - Ringo Parking – is taking the UK by storm with its ultra-convenient (award-winning) app and online portal.
 No more struggling for change and cutting a meeting short to beat it back to the meter before the parking attendant.
 Instead set up an online account beforehand for easy cashless parking at thousands of UK locations.
 On the day find a spot with a location number and the Ringo symbol and you’re done with a few clicks from your phone.
 Plus you can extend the session without having to go back to the car.

 - Park-up.com shows every car park and on-street parking location in Camden, Westminster, Kensington & Chelsea, the City, the Royal Parks and Islington as well as boroughs that border the congestion charge zone.
 It allows you to compare the cost of parking between different streets, and has information on motorcycle parking and disabled bays.
 App available.

 - Parkopedia eeks out those cute nifty spaces that perhaps that the masses might miss.
 A leisure centre or superstore for example that has opened its parking beyond immediate customers.
 Plus a mobile app with location services to hunt down the nearest spot for you while you’re on the move.

-Another in our ‘How To’ make life easier series.
+Another in our ‘Secrets to success’ series.